-Chat with us, powered by LiveChat
+Chat with us, powered by LiveChat Skip to main content

 Does Kratom Show Up on a Drug Test?

-The answer to “Does kratom show up on a drug test?” depends on a few factors, including how long ago the person took it and how much they used.
+If kratom will show up on a drug test depends on a few factors, including how long ago the person took it and how much they used.
 It also depends on the type of drug test administered.
-If a prospective employer or someone else gives a 5-panel drug test, it will look for signs that the person has used five different types of drugs: marijuana, opiates, cocaine, amphetamines, and PCP.
+If a prospective employer or someone else gives a 5-panel drug test, it will look for signs of drug use from the following substances: marijuana, opiates, cocaine, amphetamines, and PCP.
 Kratom will not show up on this drug test.
-If the test administered is a 10-panel drug test, kratom alkaloids may be detectable.
-The 10-panel drug test looks for the same drugs as the 5-panel test along with barbiturates, benzodiazepines, methadone, methaqualone, and propoxyphene.

 How the drug test is administered can also affect the results.
 A urine test may show kratom usage for up to a week after the last dosage.
 Kratom is only detectable via a blood test for a couple of days after last using it.
 Finally, kratom is not typically detectable in saliva tests or hair tests.